yfCuiFaith/DeepCSeqSite/README.md

 ## Requirments
 TensorFlow >= 1.5.0
 ## Usage
 Enter the dir of DCS-SI.
-Then you can get help information by this command:
+If needed, you can get help information by this command:
 ```bash
 python dcs_si.py -h
 ```
+The demo contains three networks with different architecture.